johu/johu-overlay/README.md

 [![Repoman Status](https://travis-ci.org/johu/johu-overlay.png)](https://travis-ci.org/johu/johu-overlay)

-This is my Gentoo developer where I develop and maintain ebuilds for experimental packages.
+This is my Gentoo developer overlay where I develop and maintain ebuilds for experimental packages.

 The overlay is hosted on Github and on the official Gentoo Overlays